amanmoar277/clean-object-js/README.md

 A library which </br>
 --removes all key-value pairs which consist value as null or undefined, if object is passed as obj(i.e. argument)</br>
---removes all elements eluals to null or undefined, if array is provided</br>
+--removes all elements equals to null or undefined, if array is provided to it</br>
 --return the same if is of any other type</br>

 PARAMS:</br>